[US] Overtime guidelines

 West Virginia

-Follow FLSA guidelines.
-If not covered, follow state guidelines if the following apply:
+If not covered under the FLSA, follow state guidelines if the following apply:

-• Eighty percent of the company’s employees do not qualify individually for federal overtime coverage based on work duties considered as interstate commerce activity
+• 80% of the company’s employees do not qualify individually for federal overtime coverage based on work duties considered as interstate commerce activity

-• The business has the required six nonexempt employees working in a permanent business location
+• The business has the required 6 nonexempt employees working in a permanent business location

-Learn more in this government resource: West Virginia Division of Labor state overtime requirements
+State law mandates that non-exempt employees receive overtime pay for all hours worked beyond 40 in a single, consecutive 7-day workweek.
+Learn more in this government resource: West Virginia Division of Labor state overtime requirements.

 Wisconsin